flaskcwg/flask-docs-fa/README.md

 - The translation coordinator will review your PR very soon.
 Thank you!

-### Tips

-**If you use translator.** Do not put the whole content of a file into the translator, this can cause problems with code snippets, reserved words of the programming language, special ReStructuredText tags and so on, the best way is to translate paragraph by paragraph, header by header.

-**Maintaining the essence.** Although the translator does a large part of the work, sometimes the resulting translation does not match the meaning of the original resource.
-It is important to correct this so that the original meaning is not lost.
-Do not change names of functions, classes, variables methods etc in the codes, it is possible that they will stop working.

 ## Translation To-do List

 Be sure only mark one chapter at a time, mark another one when the former